 1 can (260 gr.) chickpeas, rinsed

-3 packed cups (about 200 gr.) purslane, stems removed, roughly chopped
+3 packed cups (about 200 gr.) purslane or baby spinach, stems removed, roughly chopped

 fresh cilantro, chopped, for garnish

-1. Soak the lentils in water the night before their use.
+1. Rinse the lentils until the water runs clear and then soak them in water overnight or at least for a few hours before their use.
 While this is not a necessary step, it is recommended to aid with digestion.

 2. Sauté onion in the olive oil in a medium pot over medium-hight heat until translucent and lightly golden, about 5-7 minutes.

-3. Stir in the garlic, tomatoes, tomato paste, and seasonings.
+3. Stir in the garlic, tomatoes, tomato paste, and seasonings/ spices.
+Cook for another 2-3 minutes, while stirring.
 Add 4 cups of boiling vegetable stock or water to the pot and bring to a simmer over medium heat.
-Add the lentils and leave to cook for 10 minutes while stirring occasionally.
+Add the lentils and leave to cook for 15 minutes while stirring occasionally.

-4. After the soup has cooked for 10 minutes, stir in the purslane, chickpeas, and lemon juice, lower the heat to medium-low, and leave to simmer for an additional 5-7 minutes.
-Taste for salt, and add additional seasonings to your liking.
+4. After the soup has cooked for 15 minutes, stir in the purslane (or another green leaf of your choice) and chickpeas , lower the heat to medium-low, and leave to simmer for an additional 5-7 minutes.
+Stir in the lemon juice, taste for salt, and add additional seasoning to your liking.
 Garnish with chopped cilantro or parsley.

 1. For a legume-free soup, simply omit the lentils and chickpeas, and substitute with more purslane or vegetable of choice.